-Message visibility limit — Only the most recent 10,000 messages will be searchable and viewable.
+Message visibility limit — Only the most recent 10,000 messages will be viewable and searchable.

 File storage limit — Workspaces on the Free plan share a total of 5GB of file storage space.

 All members except Guests can upgrade to a paid plan, which would remove the message visibility, integrations, and file storage limits.

 Message visibility limit

 Members can send unlimited messages in Slack, but only the most recent 10,000 will be searchable and viewable.

-If your workspace exceeds the message visibility limit, that’s alright!
-You’re building a valuable record of knowledge, and you can continue sending messages.
-The oldest messages will be stored safely in your workspace's archives, ready for you upon upgrading.
+If you exceed the message visibility limit for your workspace, that’s alright!
+You’re building a valuable record of knowledge, and you can continue to send messages.
+Older messages will be stored in your workspace's archives, ready if you decide to upgrade.

 📝 How messages are counted

 Slack counts anything typed into the message field and sent as one message.

-Workspaces on Slack’s Free plan have a total of 5GB of file storage to share.
-If you’ve reached the limit, files will remain accessible in Slack but you won't be able to upload any more.
+Workspaces on the Free plan have a total of 5GB of file storage to share.
+Once the limit is reached, files will remain accessible in Slack but you won't be able to upload any more.
 You can delete shared files to make room for new ones or upgrade to a paid plan.

-By upgrading, your workspace's allotment of file storage increases collectively for every member of the workspace:
+By upgrading, your workspace’s file storage limit increases for every member of the workspace, including Multi-Channel Guests: